josdem/hugo/content/techtalk/ux/selenium-cucumber-testng.md

 public class TestRunner extends AbstractTestNGCucumberTests {}
 ```

-That's it in this file we are defining our feature home, let's create a simple feature file.
+That's it, in this file we are defining our feature home directory, let's create a simple feature file there.

 ```gherkin
 @smoke